International Federation for Equestrian Sports: Values

-Vision

-To grow the unique and mutually beneficial bond between horse and human in sport globally.
+The FEI has stated their vision to be "To grow the unique and mutually beneficial bond between horse and human in sport globally."

-Mission

-To drive and develop equestrian sport globally in a modern, sustainable and structured manner with guaranteed integrity, athlete welfare, equal opportunity and a fair and ethical partnership with the horse.
+The FEI has stated their mission to be "To drive and develop equestrian sport globally in a modern, sustainable and structured manner with guaranteed integrity, athlete welfare, equal opportunity and a fair and ethical partnership with the horse."